Here's Who's Winning in the Latest Trump-Harris Presidential Polls - ExBulletin

 Top line

-Polls have consistently shown Vice President Kamala Harris ahead of former President Donald Trump since she became the official Democratic presidential nominee.
-The latest poll shows Harris with a four-point lead, the fourth poll this week that suggests she would beat Trump if the election were held today.
+Polls have consistently shown Vice President Kamala Harris ahead of former President Donald Trump since she became the Democratic presidential nominee, with Harris entering this week's Democratic National Convention with a lead of three points or more, according to several new polls.

 Vice President Kamala Harris and Minnesota Gov. Tim Walz at a rally in Las Vegas on Saturday, Aug.
 8. [+] 10, 2024.
 (Jason Armond/Los Angeles Times via Getty Images)